michael105/slterm/README.md

    * Switching codepages with hotkeys (cp437,cp850,cp1252,..)
    * Input translation of unicode / X Keysyms to the current codepage
    * Several performance and memory related modifications;
-     slterm might be the fastest available terminal emulators for X
+     slterm might be the fastest available terminal emulator for X
    * secure mode, option -X: lock all pages into memory, prevent swapping
 	* Gradient custom 32 color palette for colors 0..7
 	  (0..7 with attributes normal, bold, faint, bold_faint) and the first 16 background colors.
-	* Copy whole lines in the history with 'yy'
+	* Copy whole lines in the history with 'yy' in selection mode
-	* Several nonstandard cursor shapes
+	* Additional cursor shapes

 Statically linked binary, with all runtime dependencies (3.5M)